toniromerob/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting-and-Cleaning-Data-Course-Project
-Course Project for the Getting and Cleaning Data Course by Johns Hopkins University on Coursera.org

 # Peer-graded Assignment: Getting and Cleaning Data Course Project

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.